 Goldstream Falls

-For quicker access, and if you are staying in the campground, head towards sites #60, 61, and 123.
+If you stay in the campground, head towards sites #60, #61, and #123 for quicker access.
 No matter which way you get there, a set of very steep stairs lead you down to the waterfall.

 Several other beautiful trails are near the waterfall, including the Arbutus Loop.